 Measure Y funds were budgeted to expand late night and weekend prevention programs for youth.
 Restrictions due to COVID-19 have severely limited the types of programs the Department has been able to operate for youth.
 Over the past year, PCS has concentrated efforts in offering distance learning and enrichment pods to small groups of youth.
 These programs have been funded by the City's General Fund and through partnerships with the County of Santa Cruz and the Pájaro Valley Unified School District.
 Unfortunately, the planned, broad reaching, free prevention programs at the GHWR Youth Center have not been allowed to occur since shelter in place restrictions were first enacted.
-Measure Y funds allocated for this program will be used for park and playground enhancements this year.
+Measure Y funds allocated for this program have been and will continue to be used for park and playground enhancements this year.
+The PCS Team plans to reopen its youth programs in June after the school year ends and begin offering late night activities.